NorSC/supervisor-search/_supervisors/john-rooksby.md

   * (Investigative project) Systematically review the functionality and usability of mobile applications for managing addiction or a chronic condition.

-  * (General project) Build a digital board game or an interactive narrative for learning about an historical event or a specific aspect of the natural world.
+  * (General project) Build a digital board game or an interactive narrative for learning about an historical event, a philosophical or religious concept, or a specific aspect of the natural world.

   * (General project) Build a web or mobile application for tracking expenditure, food, or productivity.
 You might think about building upon behaviour change techniques or using intervention design methods.